 Sheffield Wednesday: More problems regarding player wages not being paid on time due to 'cashflow issues' as fans group state: 'We just can’t go on like this'

+It is not the first time this has happened in recent seasons during onwer Dejphon Chansiri's increasingly troubled tenure.

-A statement has confirmed that it is due to monies owed to owner Dejphon Chansiri, whose family control the Thai Union Group, the world's largest producer of canned tuna.
+A statement from the Championship club has confirmed that it is due to monies owed to Chansiri, whose family control the Thai Union Group, the world's largest producer of canned tuna.

 An Owls statement read: “Sheffield Wednesday can confirm a temporary issue with the payment of player salaries for the month of March.